THE THIRD SPHERE - a General Theory of Heterotopia in a Nutshell

 Heterotopia is a concept of Michel Foucault and literally means 'other place' (hetero- topos).
 He introduced the neologism as a counterpart to the concept of utopia (non-place or eutopy, good place).
 Foucault's examples give a good idea: the military service, the honeymoon, saunas, hammams, holiday villages, museums, theaters, cinemas, library, cemeteries, elderly homes, psychiatric institutions, gardens, parks, fairs, brothels, - they are all heterotopia’s.
 What do they have in common?
 They are 'different', ‘other’.
 They interrupt the continuity of the everyday.
 Foucault introduced the concept in a lecture for architects from 1967 but did nothing with it in his major works, the text did not appear until 1984, shortly before his death.
 (Most probably Foucault has never corrected the transcript from tape, there is even a mistake in the text that survived into Dits et Ecrits: speaking in a sequence on the cemetery Foucault speaks about ‘le vent de la cité’ - the wind of the city- , in an attempt to translate this, we discovered it should of course be ‘le ventre de la cité’ – the cemetery as ‘the belly of the city’).
 He himself regarded it clearly as a sketch.
 We can try to better theoretically align the concept that points to something very interesting, but does not seem to be completely conclusive and a little bit hazy.

 Heterotopia is a space that lies outside the necessity of the economic, of work and care and outside the space of political action.
 It is usually also a space that is not entirely public and not entirely private, but lies in between, mostly semi-public.
 Because just about all our concepts about space, economy and politics originate from antiquity and are derived from Greek, it is interesting to return to the Greek Polis (in the wake of Arendt).
-In addition to the sphere of the oikos (literally the household, both the private sphere and the private sector, the economy) and the sphere of the agora (literally the square, the public space, the space of politics), Hippodamus, an urbanist mentioned in the Politika of Aristotle, a third space, which is neither economic nor political: the 'hieratic', sacred or cultural space.
+In addition to the sphere of the oikos (literally the household, both the private sphere and the private sector, the economy) and the sphere of the agora (literally the square, the public space, the space of politics), Hippodamus, an urbanist mentioned in the Politika of Aristotle, envisions a third space, which is neither economic nor political: the 'hieratic', sacred or cultural space.
 In his utopia, the city (state) is divided into three domains: communal land (koinèn), private land (idian) and a part for the gods (hieran).
-This tripartition can also be found in his city plan for the city of Milete: there are markets, agoras and 'sanctuaries', sacred squares (which also contain theaters, hippodromes and stages).
+This tripartition can also be found in his city plan for the city of Milete: there are markets, agoras and 'sanctuaries', sacred squares (which also contain theaters, hippodromes and theaters).
 We have called this the discovery of the third space.

 The holidays were called "hieromemia" (derived from hieran, holy).
 This time of the sacred is still clearly evident in the English word holiday: holy day.
 In other words, the third space of heterotopia corresponds to the sacred day, which interrupts and even suspend the everyday (of economics and politics).
-For example, it was forbidden during the hiëromenia to speak justice and to punish criminals.
+For example, it was forbidden during the hiëromenia to speak justice and to arrest or punish criminals.
 This indicates very well that there was an absolute, for us hard to understand, break between the normal time and the other time.
 The heterotopia is therefore initially an event (in time) and only in the second instance a place, a building (a space).
 In other words, heterotopia is a time-space, a 'sphere'.
 We therefore called the collection of all heterotopias: the third sphere.
 The third sphere consists of a cluster of heterotopias, other spaces, from the theater, over the temple, to the palaestra, the gymnasium, the stadium and the hippodrome or the bathhouse.
 Also temporally we see analogous clusters: during the hieronemia not only rituals took place and religious parades, but also games, in the form of competitions: horse competitions - the agon hippikos- , athletics - the agon gumnikos- and music and theater competitions - the agon mousikos.
 In ancient Greece, the three types of Dionysia competitions, the great festival week of Athens, took place in three buildings: the horse races in the hippodrome, athletic games in the stadium and the musical festivals in the theatron.
 These building types are actually derived of one basic model: an open center with a sloping, stepped space for the public around it, it is also the structure of the sacrifice, the meal: a meeting where something lies in the middle and is celebrated or quartered.